-I have to admit: I’m extremely picky when it comes to these comfort food types of meals.
-I rarely meet a slow cooker pot roast I actually like, and I think it’s because we tend to rush these recipes or use a lot of shortcuts or I don’t know.
+I have to admit – I’m extremely picky when it comes to comfort food classics like pot roast.
+I rarely meet a slow cooker roast I actually like, and I think it’s because we tend to rely on shortcuts a lot with crockpot meals.
+I’ve tested and tweaked this recipe over the years, and I can confidently say this is the one that finally made me fall in love with pot roast.

 Ingredients you’ll need